shalin-la/pdsnd_github/README.md

 >**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
 Clone the remote repository to your local machine.
 Later, as a part of the project "Post your Work on Github", you will push your proposed changes to the remote repository in your Github account.

 ### Date created
-08 May 2021
+11 May 2021

 ### Project Title
 Project for Intro. to Version Control

 ### Description
-This project is the demonstration of my ability to use Git version control.
-This involves simulating a realistic workflow to refactor my previous BikeShare Python project.
+This project is the resubmission of the previous project.
+I have created a submission branch where i will redo the commits.

+The previous reviewer allowed me the option to submit only the report, but i wanted to also redo the repo.

+### Note from previous reviewer
+"If you would like to avoid this, make sure the commit messages in the report, follow the guideline and add a note to your next submission.
+The note should explain to the next reviewer that the previous reviewer gave you the option to correct the report alone.."

 This project comprises four parts:
 1. Setting up a repository - Forking and cloning a Udacity repository to my local computer.
 THis will be used to upload my project files.